genidma/teatime-accessibility/README.md

 ## Usage

 ### Running the Application
-From the project's root directory, run either of the following options:
+From the project's root directory (where you cloned the repository), run either of the following options:

 **Option 1: Command line**
 ```bash